gmlewis/irmf-slicer/README.md

 slicer directly (`.cbddlp` is identical to the `.photon` file format).

 Using the `-stl` option, the result is one STL file per model material.

+Using the `-binvox` option, it will write one `.binvox` file per model material.

 ----------------------------------------------------------------------